etomuc/gx4000-multi-cartridge/README.md

 <b>See all possible combinations of LK bridges, resistors and DIP switches here:</b>

 <img src="/pictures/multicart_pcbconfig.jpg" width="1200"/>

+- Red bars are solder bridges.
+Close these bridges with solder and/or wire to ensure proper functionality.
+- You can also burn a single ROM into a larger EPROM, e.g. a 128K game into a 512K EPROM.
+For those cases just chose the config as if the EPROM would have the right size (e.g. 128K/128K or 512K/512K).

 ## Combine game ROMs to burn a single binary into an EPROM